wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- #[[pink]]
 	- -
 	- -
 	- A well-designed life is a life that makes sense.
 It’s a life in which who you are, what you believe, and what you do all line up together.
 When you have a well-designed life and someone asks you, “How’s it going?,” you have an answer.
-You can tell that person that your life is going well, and you can tell how and why. #space
+You can tell that person that your life is going well, and you can tell how and why. #ñspace
 		- ([Location 344](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=344))
 	- -
 	- -